The federal Free and Reduced-Price Lunch program provides nutritious meals for children from low-income families.

 Applying for Free & Reduced-Price Lunches

-Students who do not attend a Community Eligibility (CE) school may quailify individually for free or reduced-price meals if their household income falls at or below these limits:
+Students who do not attend a Community Eligibility (CE) school may qualify individually for free or reduced-price meals if their household income falls at or below these limits:

 Applications may be completed online for the federal Free and Reduced-price Lunch program.
 Only one Free or Reduced-price Lunch application is required per family.

 Online applications are faster, easier and more confidential.
-But, if you prefer, paper applications are available at your child's school, or you may pick one up at CPS' Food Services Office, 2315 Iowa Avenue (45206).
+But, if you prefer, you can download a paper application here.
+Also, paper applications are available at your child's school, or you may pick one up at CPS' Food Services Office, 2315 Iowa Avenue (45206).
 The application changes each year.
 Applications submitted on prior school-year forms cannot be accepted, per federal law.

 Frequently Asked Questions